Md-Solaiman-Ovi/raintor-task/README.md

 This project implements an infinite scrolling user feed in React with TypeScript, fetching paginated user data from an API, using virtualization and graceful loading/error states.

 ---
+⚠️ Limitations & Tradeoffs
+API Endpoint: The provided API https://tech-test.raintor.com/user/GetUsersList may return 404 if unavailable or incorrect.